 Law enforcement employees assigned as FTO/PTO will be paid at a rate two (2) steps above their base rate of pay for the duration of their FTO/PTO assignment.
 FTO/PTO assignments cannot be considered the sole criterion for reallocation in accordance with Article 42.2, Position Review.

-B. Certified instructors assigned to provide training, other than an FTO assignment, will receive an additional five percent (5%) of their base rate of pay for the hours spent providing training.
+B. Certified instructors assigned to provide training, other than an FTO assignment, will be paid at a rate two (2) steps above their base rate of pay for the hours spent providing training.

 C. Law enforcement employees assigned as the Evidence Officer will be paid at a rate two (2) steps above their base rate of pay for the duration of their Evidence Officer assignment.